afontainec/chinchay-docs/docs/models/update.md

 ## update

-So lets get into it.
-The `newValues` parameter is a javascript option where every `key` will be defined with its `value`.
+So let's get into it.
+The `newValues` parameter is a javascript option where every `key` will be defined with it's `value`.
 Let look at some examples:

 ```javascript
   Coffee.update({ id: 1 }, { price: 100 });